jennybc/stat540_2014/project/index.md

     - More detailed description and reflections on your specific role / contribution.
     - Observations about the group dynamic.
 E.g. if someone really went above and beyond (or did not pull their own weight), state that, while striving to be fair, factual, and constructive.
     - Scientific reflections.
 E.g., what worked well / poorly? what seems worth following up vs. a dead end? what was most difficult or most rewarding?
+    - Submit this via your private GitHub repository, the one you used for homework.
+Create a new directory called `project` and, within it, store your report as `README.md`.
+Open an issue and tag the TAs as you did for homework submission.

   * Thoughtful assessment of two other posters, using a rubric.
 Individual deliverable.
 To be completed in real time at the poster session.